 Craig Pinkney is a Criminologist, Urban Youth Specialist, Lecturer at University College Birmingham and is one of the UK's leading thinkers/doers in responding to Gangs and Serious Youth Violence.
 He is a JNC qualified Youth Worker with over 15 years' experience as an Outreach Worker, Transformational Speaker, Gang Exit Strategist, Mediator, Mentor and Filmmaker.
 He is currently a PhD candidate in Social Sciences at Birmingham City University focussing on ‘Making Sense of Social Media, Gangs and Youth Violence Inside England’s Gun Crime Capital'.

 Dr Carlotta Raby is founder of Luna Children’s Charity and has worked with children and young people for over fifteen years in a variety of settings.
 Carlotta has trained in psychology, integrative arts psychotherapy, bio-psycho-social psychotherapy, and international human rights law.
 She specialised in psychotraumatology and the treatment of PTSD in children, and designed the Children’s Accelerated Trauma Technique (CATT).
 She has worked for the NHS, voluntary sector and privately, as well as internationally.
 She currently works as a clinical psychologist in an adolescent inpatient setting, and also as a practice tutor on the CYP IAPT programme at the IoPPN.

-Tanaya runs non-profit organisations, Tanayah Sam Associates and One 2 Engage, working with young people in schools or prisons who are part of, or at risk of, joining gang culture, as well as those vulnerable to extremist influences.
+Tanaya runs non-profit organisations Tanayah Sam Associates and One 2 Engage, working with young people in schools and prisons who are part of, or at risk of, joining gang culture, as well as those vulnerable to extremist influences.